samlowe36/practice_programs/README.md

 the word_replacement is an extremely simple starter program that just has a phrase and allows you to choose a word to replace and what to replace it with.

 the calculator app i created I improved upon.
 Often when you see basic little calculator program tutorials on youtube, they wont include exponents and they won't have a handling for dividing by zero.
 I added both of those into it with an exponent function and a try/except block for dividng by zero.

+the email_slicer is also extremely basic and just cuts an email into a domain, username, and extension.